Welcome to the new KidsHealth website! See what is new.

 This is a special type of x-ray called fluroscopy.
 Your child will drink a special liquid called barium and a technician will take x-rays as the liquid moves through the bowel.

-Treatment for IBD depends on which parts and how much of the digestive system is affected.
-It also depends on whether your child has Crohn's disease or ulcerative colitis.
 The aims of treatment are to control inflammation, relieve symptoms, make sure your child is growing well and has the vitamins and minerals they need.
-Some children may need to see a dietitian as part of their treatment.
+Some tamariki may need to see a dietitian as part of their treatment.

 Sometimes, it's not clear whether a child has Crohn's disease or ulcerative colitis.
-These children will have a diagnosis of IBDU (IBD unclassified) and receive ulcerative colitis treatment.
+These tamariki will have a diagnosis of IBDU (IBD unclassified) and receive ulcerative colitis treatment.
 Whether a child has Crohn's disease or ulcerative colitis may become clear with time.

 What is the best diet if my child has inflammatory bowel disease?